mrashid-github/mrashid-github.github.io/content/publication/J_09/index.md

 ---
-title: "Energy-based fragility assessment of reinforced concrete bridges considering cumulative seismic demand under mainshock-aftershock sequences"
+title: "Optimal intensity measure-based seismic fragility surfaces for curved bridges considering their sensitivity to seismic excitation direction"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here